Biden defends departure from 'forever war,' praises airlift

 "What have we lost as a consequence in terms of opportunities?"
 Biden asked.

-House Minority Leader Kevin McCarthy, R-Calif., on Tuesday described the Biden administration's handling of the evacuation as "probably the biggest failure in American government on a military stage in my lifetime" and promised that Republicans would press the White House for answers on what went wrong.
+House Minority Leader Kevin McCarthy, R-Calif., on Tuesday described the Biden administration's handling of the evacuation as "probably the biggest failure in American government on a military stage in my lifetime" and promised that Republicans would press the White House for answers.

+Meanwhile, the Senate met briefly Tuesday, with Vice President Kamala Harris presiding over the chamber, to pass by unanimous consent a bill that increases spending for temporary assistance to U.S. citizens and their dependents returning from another country because of illness, war or other crisis.
+Biden quickly signed the legislation, which raises funding for the program from $1 million to $10 million.

-The GOP lawmakers objected as Rep. Debbie Dingell, D-Mich., gaveled the House into adjournment and then gathered for a press conference to denounce the administration.
+The GOP lawmakers objected as Rep. Debbie Dingell, D-Mich., gaveled the House into adjournment.
+They then gathered for a press conference to denounce the administration.

-Biden said breaking the Trump deal would have restarted a shooting war.
-He said those who favor remaining at war also fail to recognize the weight of deployment has come with a scourge of PTSD, financial struggles, divorce and other problems for U.S. troops
+For many U.S. commanders and troops who served in Afghanistan, it was a day of mixed emotions.

+"All of us are conflicted with feelings of pain and anger, sorrow and sadness, combined with pride and resilience," said Gen. Mark Milley, chairman of the Joint Chiefs of Staff.
+He commanded troops in Afghanistan earlier in his career.
+"But one thing I am certain of, for any soldier, sailor, airman or Marine and their families, your service mattered.
+It was not in vain."